hbctraining/Pseudobulk-for-scRNAseq/lessons/04_pseudobulk_DE_analysis.md

 * Recognize the importance of methods for sample-level QC
 * Explain the different steps involved in running `DESeq()`
+* Generating a table of differentially expressed genes

 ## Sample-level QC